Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu-Apache.md

 *This wiki picks up where the Diaspora wiki leaves off, so it's assumed you already have a working seed and can view it at yourdomain.com:3000 and would like to managed by Apache instead of Thin.*

+Does anyone have federation and/or websockets working with apache?
+Correct me if I am wrong, but we use eventmachine for both of these things, and should only work if you use thin or rainbows! as your appserver, not mod_rails and passenger?  - maxwell

 ## Install Apache development package
 <pre>
 sudo apt-get install apache2-dev